kamatro1/hugo-mock-landing-page-domain-name/README.md

-# 🌐 hugo-mock-landing-page-domain-name
+# 🌐 hugo-mock-landing-page-autodeployed

 This project is for CIS 3500 Spring 2024 Homework 2 Part III.

-In Homework 1, we cloned the [`hugo-bootstrap-theme` by Felipe Carneiro](url) before customizing the landing page to a product of our choice.
+In Homework 1, we cloned the [`hugo-bootstrap-theme` by Felipe Carneiro](https://github.com/filipecarneiro/hugo-bootstrap-theme) before customizing the landing page to a product of our choice.
 We had to choose 6 features to highlight on the landing page, 3 of which were illustrated.
 These features were derived from user stories, which are also included in this repo.

+The website is autodeployed using GitHub Actions and Pages [here](https://kamatro1.github.io/hugo-mock-landing-page-autodeployed/).

 ## 🚀 Deployment